 Second Charge Mortgages

 Second Charge mortgages represent another great funding option when you have a property project in mind.
 They are also known as secured loans.
-You can take one of these from a lender using already existing equity in your property.
-These mortgages have a few benefits to take into consideration.
+You can take one of these from a lender using existing equity in your property.
+These mortgages have many benefits to take into consideration.

 For example, if you want to borrow a Second Charge mortgage for your property project, you don’t have to be living on the property.
 That’s not a requirement.
 Also, they give you flexible funding uses, and they are another option when it comes to remortgaging to free-up funds.

-Second Charge mortgage lenders are not that strict either, making it easier for you to have access to one of these funds.
-They allow diverse borrowers to get these loans.
+Second Charge mortgage lenders are not very strict either, making it easier for you to have access to these funds.
+They allow a diverse amount of borrowers to obtain these loans.
 Even if you are self-employed, you may have access to such a mortgage.

-Besides, Second Charge mortgages are quite fast as well.
-In case you run out of cash while developing your project, you don’t have to worry.
-From the moment you apply to the moment you receive your money, it’s all really fast.
+Besides, Second Charge mortgages are quite fast in delivery as well.
+If you run out of cash while developing your project, you don’t have to worry.
+From the moment you apply to the moment you receive your money, it’s extremely fast.

 Property Development Finance

-You have the option to use actual property development finance, which is what you need in this case.
+You have the option to use actual property development finance, which is what you will need in this case.
 In general, this funding option is used by property developers who have some experience in the field.
-Different from traditional funding, this option is needed to work around development projects.
-Simply put, it gives you the cash that you need for your building costs early on.
+Different from traditional funding, this option is needed to work around big development projects.
+To put it simply, it gives you the cash that you need for your building costs early on.

-There may also be an interest rate with your loan, and you need to be prepared for that.
-The higher the amount required, the higher the interest rate can get.
+There may also be an interest rate with your loan, and you need to be prepared for that amount.
+The higher the amount required, the higher the interest rate will be.
 This is because lenders give you finance for up to 80% of your project.
-So, the higher your ratio will be, the more the interest rate will grow.
+So, the higher your ratio is, the more the interest rate will grow.

-In general, the lender will calculate the worth of your property on the open market using the GDV, or Gross Development Value.
+In general, the lender will calculate the worth of your property on the open market using the GDV (Gross Development Value).
 For investors and developers, this has to be one of the most important metrics to take into account.
 For a lender, the standard is usually 60-65% with this metric.

-Also, you can get different amounts for your loans, depending on the lender.
+Also, you can get different amounts for your loans, depending on the lender you choose.
 Property development finance can be between £50,000 and £2.5m.
 It depends on how big the lender is.
-This is because some big lenders will only consider offering loans for projects of more significant value – High Street banks are such an example.
-If you have a smaller project, development finance is right for you.
+This is because some big lenders will only consider offering loans for projects of a higher value – High Street banks are such an example.
+If you have a smaller project, development finance is the right facility for you

 For more on big development finance click here

-Before you even think of applying for property project development funding, you need to know how to do this.
+Before you even think of applying for property development funding, you need to know how to go about it.
 In other words, you need to prepare yourself.
 Here are some aspects that you should take into consideration:

 Estimate Development Costs

-Before applying for big development finance, you must know how much you’ll need.
-If you don’t have your calculations ready, you risk getting an amount that is not enough for you or a sum that is too big and brings high interest.
+Before applying for big development finance, you must know how much you’ll need to apply for.
+If you don’t have your calculations ready, you risk getting an amount that is not enough for your project or a sum that is too big and brings high interest.

 Before you go to the lender and ask for big development finance, you should look at everything regarding the project and estimate how much money you will need.
-That being said, look at the labour, materials, and anything of the sort.
-When you’re done calculating the amount of money required, make sure that you add a 10-15% buffer on top.
+That being said, look at the labour costs, materials, and anything of the sort that will cost additional money.
+When you’re done calculating the amount of money required, make sure that you add a 10-15% buffer on top for security.

 Prove Your Credibility